XJINE/Unity_TransparentWindowManager/README.md

 This is for Windows, not works on Mac or any others.

 Transparency is ignored when use window mode in some laptop (especially when it use mobile type GPU).

-Need to use full-screen mode in such environment.
+Need to use full-screen mode in such case.

-In another way, use command-line option like followings and make the popup-window which has more over full-screen resolution.
+In another way, use command-line option like a following and make the popup-window which has more over full-screen resolution.

 ```